8 Best Window Brands for Home of 2022

 It is the most expensive option, but with proper maintenance, it will probably last the longest.

-Fiberglass, you may have noticed, is used to make many parts for construction including insulation.
-That's because it is a great insulator, making it a perfect material for windows.
+Fiberglass, you may have noticed, is used to make many parts for construction, including insulation.
+That's because it is an excellent insulator, making it a perfect material for windows.

 It's especially useful for homes in areas with extreme heat or cold.

-However, because it is more because expensive than vinyl it's not as popular a material.
+However, because it is more expensive than vinyl, it's not as popular a material.

-Like any other materials it does have its drawbacks, the main one being that it's not a good insulator, particularly against heat.
+Like any other material, it does have its drawbacks, the main one being that it's not a good insulator, particularly against heat.
 Additional measures should be taken to remedy this fact.

 - More versatile in how thin frames can be made.